| Though Eowyn could not eat,

 With all the stress of the previous day he had forgotten about

-They awoke together as the sky began to lighten.
+Legolas and Eowyn awoke together, as the sky began to lighten.

 "Good morning, meleth nín," said Legolas, softly.